Ernest Thayer: Biography

+Casey at the Bat

 During my brief connection with the Examiner, I put out large quantities of nonsense, both prose and verse, sounding the whole newspaper gamut from advertisements to editorials.
 In general quality "Casey" (at least in my judgment) is neither better nor worse than much of the other stuff.
 Its persistent vogue is simply unaccountable, and it would be hard to say, all things considered, if it has given me more pleasure than annoyance.
 The constant wrangling about the authorship, from which I have tried to keep aloof, has certainly filled me with disgust.